 The Saskatchewan Employment Act is the legislative framework governing all aspects of employment in Saskatchewan.
 One of those aspects involves the acquisition, removal or amendments to certification orders, granting bargaining rights to bargaining agents in respect of the Act.
 The Saskatchewan Labour Relations Board administers all aspects of these processes as well as other aspects of those indicated in the Act.
-The Ministry of Labour Relations and Workplace Safety's Labour Relations and Mediation Division does not have a role in those processes.
+Labour Relations and Mediation, at the Ministry of Labour Relations and Workplace Safety does not have a role in those processes.

 Certification of Bargaining Rights